LaunchCodeEducation/web-fundamentals/tutorials/hello-flask/README.md

 ![Hello World screenshot](hello-world-browser-screenshot.png)

 If so: congrats!
-You've built a basic web server!
+You've built a dynamic web app!